zivph05/planted-trees-parser/README.md

-# Planted-Trees Parser
+# Planted Trees Parser

-A lightweight service that
+A lightweight service that:

 1. **consumes** delimited text lines from **Kafka or RabbitMQ**
 2. **parses** each line into a typed JSON object according to a column schema